 The Contact Centre for corporate travel is the engine around which the whole business revolves.
 If you don’t have a smoothly operating Contact Centre, you do not have a product.
 The Unit can be quite a beast when it comes to Technology.
-The secret of success in a Contact Centre lies with the manager’s skill and ability to harness the entire offering of the various technologies employed, and make them work together, to deliver a best-in-class product.
+The secret of success in a Contact Centre lies in the manager’s skill and ability to harness the entire offering of the various technologies employed and make them work together, to deliver a best-in-class product.

 When it comes to Corporate Travel, there is no readymade Contact Centre Technology that can take care of every aspect of the service.
 There really is no one-size-fits-all.
 How then, would one deliver the service that a client requires?
 To answer the question, one needs to look at all the different products that are employed in such a contact centre.
-The diagram below shows the different technologies that needs to be present in any Corporate Travel Contact Centre, worth it’s salt.
+The diagram below shows the different technologies that need to be present in any Corporate Travel Contact Centre, worth its salt.

 Telephony and communication in the Contact Centre

 Perhaps the most utilised vehicle for communication within a contact centre is Telephony.
 No Contact Centre can afford to get this important function wrong.
 Today, there are many telephone systems available.
 Several of them are excellent products.
-You need to check however that at the very minimum, the following facilities are available: realtime management of the configuration, realtime reports on call activity, including calls handled, call waiting times, calls dropped, average call handling times, etc. The reports should cover individual staff performance, as well as that of the various groups within the Contact Centre.
+You need to check however that at the very minimum, the following facilities are available: real-time management of the configuration, real-time reports on call activity, including calls handled, call waiting times, calls dropped, average call handling times, etc. The reports should cover individual staff performance, as well as that of the various groups within the Contact Centre.
 Avaya has some of the best systems available.
-Any one setting up a Corporate Travel Contact Centre should check them out.
+Anyone setting up a Corporate Travel Contact Centre should check them out.

 To IVR or not to IVR?

-The Interactive Voice Response (IVR) system that is built into to every Telephony system today is quite an useful tool.
+The Interactive Voice Response (IVR) system that is built into every Telephony system today is quite an useful tool.
 It however needs to be sensibly set up.
 Personally, I hate it.
-If I have to push more that 4 buttons to get to a human being, then all is not well.
+If I have to push more than 4 buttons to get to a human being, then all is not well.
 The consequence will usually have the callers ‘explosion rate’ to commence building up.
 If your endeavour to reduce costs, begins to drive customers away, then there is a fundamental flaw.
 I would recommend that simple logic prevails and that you set up an IVR system that does not need to launch a rocket to the moon.

 Voice recognition is also increasingly employed in Contact Centres today to facilitate automation.
 There are many Airports today that will give you arrival or departure times of flights without one having to speak to a human being.
-In some environments it works well.
+In some environments, it works well.
 I would however recommend you exercise caution and not get carried away by the potential of the System.
 In a multinational environment, people’s accents can indeed become a challenge for the best machines.

 Skill based call routing